Web Style Guide

 Web editor job description

-With the launch of the new FDU website in January 2020, the task of using WordPress to update the content of the site’s pages was delegated to a team of website editors who assist the Web Operations office (WebOps) but are not part of that office.
+With the launch of the new FDU website in January 2020, the task of using WordPress to update the content of the site’s pages was delegated in part to a team of website editors who assist the Web Operations office (WebOps) but are not part of that office.
 The following points define the website editor role.

 Each editor is assigned one or more areas of the website to maintain.
 Those assignments may change from time to time.
 Because WordPress permits any editor to update any page, editors should contact WebOps if there is any question about whether a particular page is included in their current assignment.